thirtythreeforty/neolink/README.md

   of the battery status
 - `/status/pir` Sent in reply to a `/query/pir` an XML encoded version of the pir status
+- `/status/ptz/preset` Sent in reply to a `/query/ptz/preset` an XML encoded version of the PTZ presets

 Query Messages:

 - `/query/battery` Request that the camera reports its battery level
 - `/query/pir` Request that the camera reports its pir status
+- `/query/ptz/preset` Request that the camera reports its PTZ presets

 ### Pause